InfinitySurface/AWSCloudFormation/README.md

 Flow Chart Built with LucidChart
 </p>

-This flowchart represents the infrastructrue of how the 3 .yaml files will deploy a dummy application on a webserver running on an EC2 instance.
-The network.yaml file will deploy a VPC, with a pair of public and private subnets that spread across two Availabilty Zones.
+The flowchart above represents the infrastructrue of how the 3 .yaml files will deploy a dummy application on a webserver running on an EC2 instance.

+* network.yaml - file will deploy a VPC, with a pair of public and private subnets that spread across two Availabilty Zones.
 It deploys an Internet Gateway, with a default route on the public subnets.
 It then deploys a pair of NAT Gateways in the two avalability zones and defaults them to the private subnets.

-The serversecurity.yaml will deploy our two servers for our application while setting up security groups for both.
-Lastly, the storagedatabase.yaml file deploys 2 databases for our dummy application.
+* server.yaml - file will deploy our two servers for our application while setting up security groups for both.

+* database.yaml - file will deploy databases for our dummy application.

 ### Built With